Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 Don Berg

-Catalytic pedagogy is a new term to describe K-12 schooling options that work better for more children.
+This is an introduction to catalytic pedagogy, which a new term to describe K-12 schooling options that work better for more children.

-That misconception is that education is achieved through the delivery of knowledge, skills, and information by teachers into the heads of students.
+That misconception is that education consists of teachers delivering knowledge, skills, and information into the heads of students.

 That false idea is the source of lots of the intuitions that guide many people’s decisions about how schools should operate.

-The delivery metaphor is wrong; it is more accurate to say that the teachers inspire the students to mentally re-map their reality.
+The delivery metaphor is wrong; it is more accurate to say that the teachers inspire the students to mentally re-construct their map of reality.

 Back-to-Basics 2.0 is a three-step strategic plan for creating a systemic approach to inspiring students en masse, or to be more precise, for ensuring that any school can achieve catalytic pedagogy.